-- 1. Written notification of the new Eligible Dependent; and - 2.
-Payment of any additional premium required for the new Eligible Dependent's coverage under this Policy.
+The Covered Employee must provide written notification of the newly Eligible Dependent on an Enrollment Form.
+The Covered Employee must also pay any additional premium contribution required for the newly Eligible Dependent's coverage under this Group Policy.

-Such written notification and premium payment must be given to Us within thirty-one (31) days of acquiring the new Eligible Dependent, unless otherwise specified in the Enrollment Requirements for Newly Adopted and Newborn Children provision in this Section.
-A special enrollment period is granted for marriage.
+Such written notification and premium payment must be given to Us within sixty (60) days of acquiring the new Eligible Dependent, unless otherwise specified in the Enrollment Requirements for Newly Adopted and Newborn Children provision in this Section.

-The effective date of coverage under this Policy for the new Eligible Dependent will be the first of the month following the date We receive notification and any due premium for the new Eligible Dependent's coverage, except as provided under the Enrollment Requirements for Newly Adopted and Newborn Children provision in this Section.
-Coverage will begin at 12:00 a.m. local time at Your place of residence.
-Wyoming Time, on the Eligible Dependent's effective date of coverage.
+The effective date of coverage under this Group Policy for the new Eligible Dependent will be the first of the month following the date the Dependent qualifies as an Eligible Dependent.
+Coverage will begin at 12:00 a.m. local time at the Covered Employee's place of residence, on the Eligible Dependent's effective date of coverage.

-ENROLLMENTREQUIREMENTS FOR NEWLY ADOPTED AND NEWBORN CHILDREN
+ENROLLMENT REQUIREMENTS FOR NEWLY ADOPTED AND NEWBORN CHILDREN